-Criteria JORC Code explanation Commentary for lateral extensions or depth extensions or large- scale step-out drilling).
-Resource is currently in progress. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figures 1 and 2 which show areas for further exploration.
+Criteria JORC Code explanation Commentary

+scale step-out drilling).

+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+See Figures 1 and 2 which show areas for further exploration.